Twisted Alexander Modules of Hyperplane Arrangement Complements: Introduction

-In this paper, we follow Maxim and Wong's approach to study the torsion properties for the twisted Alexander modules of complex essential hyperplane arrangement complements, using the structure proved by Kohno and Pajitnov.
+In this paper, we follow Maxim and Wong's approach of using a ``dominating'' space to study the torsion properties for the twisted Alexander modules in the case of complex essential hyperplane arrangement complements, using the structure proved by Kohno and Pajitnov.
 We investigate divisibility properties between the twisted Alexander polynomials of arrangement complements and those of punctured tubular neighborhoods of arrangements, compute the (first) twisted Alexander polynomial of a punctured stratified tubular neighborhood of an essential line arrangement, and study the possible roots of the twisted Alexander polynomials of both the complement and the punctured stratified tubular neighborhood of an essential hyperplane arrangement in higher dimensions.
-In the last section we give two applications of our results.
-The first one is using twisted Alexander polynomials to distinguish two non-homeomorphic homotopy equivalent line arrangement complements, and the second one is relating the zeros of twisted Alexander polynomials to the twisted homology jump loci of rank one $\C$-local systems.
+To be able to do so, we define and study the topology of a punctured stratified tubular neighborhood $W^*$ of the arrangement.
+In particular, we prove that $W^*$ shares useful ``dominating'' properties with Kohno and Pajitnov's $V$, but, unlike $V$, it is well suited for our computations due the stratified nature of its definition.